ADALabUCSD/DeepPostures/MSSE-2021/README.md

     33333,4/29/2016,22:00,4/30/2016,6:00
     ~~~

-- **(Optional) Events Data**: Optionally, you can also provide ActivPal events data, especially if you wish to train your own models, for each subjects as a single .csv file.
+- **(Optional) Events Data**: Optionally, you can also provide ActivPal events data-especially if you wish to train your own models-for each subject as a single .csv file.
 These files should also be named in the **<subject_id>.csv** format and files for all subjects should be put in the same directory.
 Date values should be formatted in `%Y-%m-%d` format and time values should be formatted in `%H:%M:%S` format.
-First few lines of a sample csv file are as follows:
+The first few lines of a sample csv file are as follows:
     ~~~
     StartTime,EndTime,Behavior
     2014-05-07 09:47:23,2014-05-07 09:48:21,sitting